Skip to main content

 #

-Excessive rebalancing increases transaction costs, taxes, and trading fees with minimal benefit.
-For most investors, annual rebalancing is sufficient.
-Threshold-based triggers should be set wide enough (5%+) to justify trading.
+Solution: For most investors, annual rebalancing is sufficient.
+Set threshold triggers wide enough (5%+) to justify trading.

 Ignoring Tax Consequences